Daoist schools

-Taoism is a East Asian religion founded in ancient China with many schools or denominations, of which none occupies a position of orthodoxy and co-existed peacefully.
+Taoism is an East Asian religion founded in ancient China with many schools or denominations, of which none occupies a position of orthodoxy and co-existed peacefully.
 Taoist branches usually build their identity around a set of scriptures, that are manuals of ritual practices.
 Scriptures are considered "breathwork", that is "configurations of energy" (qi), embodiments of "celestial patterns" (tianwen), or "revelations of structures" (li).

-The earliest Taoist schools emerged during the late Eastern Han dynasty (25-220 CE).
+The earliest Taoist schools emerged during the late Eastern Han dynasty (25–220 CE).
 They blossomed especially in the region of Shu, modern-day Sichuan.
 From the 12th and 13th centuries onwards several smaller branches merged into larger ones, but in turn, side-schools developed around the large traditions.
 In modern times the existing schools tend to be classified under few overarching headings, in most cases under two main denominations: Quanzhen Taoism and Zhengyi Taoism.